-Yes, this is real recipe and not an April Fool's joke.
+Yes, this is a real recipe and not an April Fool's joke.
 It happened to be published on April 1, 2017.

 Pans needed: Large sized bowl for wet mixing ingredients, smaller medium-sized bowl for dry ingredients; one 10-inch cast iron dutch oven.
 (You can make this with a cast iron skillet or other baking pan, but then they would be skillet brownies and not pot brownies.
 Ahem.)
+Also, parchment baking paper.

 Preheat oven to 350 degrees Fahrenheit.
 In a medium-sized bowl, whisk together dry ingredients: flour, cocoa, baking powder, and salt.
 In another, larger-sized bowl, mix wet ingredients: sugar, brown sugar and eggs.
 If you're using nuts, add them to the bowl along with the sugar and eggs.
 The bowl with the wet ingredients should be larger than the bowl with the dry ingredients, because we'll be adding the dry ingredients to the wet ingredients a little later.

 In a saucepan or 9-inch cast iron skillet, bring butter and cream to a simmer over medium heat.
 As soon as the liquid begins to bubble, add chocolate; reduce heat to medium-low.
 Stir slowly and constantly, until chocolate has melted, about 1 minute.
 Remove from heat, and let cool 5 minutes.

 Grease a cast iron dutch oven (typical #8 or 10-inch sized).
 Cut a circle of baking parchment paper and cover the bottom of the dutch oven.
 This will keep the brownies from sticking and ensure none of the magical ingredient is left behind.